Easy dependency management for git with braid

 - all new mirrors are created squashed, which means that you’ll only get one commit when adding a mirror

-- if you already have braid mirrors you need to update to squashed format, please read the relevant section on the Usage and examples page
+- if you already have braid mirrors you need to update to squashed format.

 - braid now can be used by all developers on a project.
 There’s a guide for this on the wiki.

 - braid update can now lock to a revision